KierkaK/FromZeroToHero/README.md

 Yes, we're going to use Python as first programming language for backend.
 So distributive can be obtained at: https://www.python.org/ftp/python/3.6.1/python-3.6.1.exe .
 Installation process is simple, but please remember installation folder, you will need it later.

 ### 4. Download and install IDE
-*IDE - is 'Integrated Development Environment'*
+*IDE - is 'Integrated Development Environment'*.
 During ower classes we will use **PyCharm Community Edition**: https://www.jetbrains.com/pycharm/

 ### 5. Browser